-Description records, this option instructs Data Loader to overwrite any existing data in mapped fields.
+Field Description Insert null values Select this option to insert blank mapped values as null values during data operations.
+Note that when you are updating records, this option instructs Data Loader to overwrite any existing data in mapped fields.
 This option is not available if the Use Bulk API option is selected.
 Empty field values are ignored when you update records using the Bulk API.
-To set a field value to null when the Use Bulk API option is selected, use a field value of #N/A. Specify the ID of the assignment rule to use for inserts, updates, and upserts.
+To set a field value to null when the Use Bulk API option is selected, use a field value of #N/A. Assignment rule Specify the ID of the assignment rule to use for inserts, updates, and upserts.
 This option applies to inserts, updates, and upserts on cases and leads.
 It also applies to updates on accounts if your organization has territory assignment rules on accounts.
 The assignment rule overrides Owner values in your CSV file.
-Enter the URL of the Salesforce server with which you want to communicate.
+Server host Enter the URL of the Salesforce server with which you want to communicate.
 For example, if you are loading data into a sandbox, change the URL to https://test.salesforce.com.
-By default, Salesforce resets the URL after login to the one specified in Server host.
+Reset URL on Login By default, Salesforce resets the URL after login to the one specified in Server host.
 To turn off this automatic reset, disable this option.
-Compression enhances the performance of Data Loader and is turned on by default.
+Compression Compression enhances the performance of Data Loader and is turned on by default.
 You may want to disable compression if you need to debug the underlying SOAP messages.
 To turn off compression, enable this option.
-Specify how many seconds Data Loader waits to receive a response back from the server before returning an error for the request.
-In a single export or query operation, records are returned from Salesforce in increments of this size.
+Timeout Specify how many seconds Data Loader waits to receive a response back from the server before returning an error for the request.
+Query request size In a single export or query operation, records are returned from Salesforce in increments of this size.
 The maximum value is 2,000 records.
 Larger values may improve performance but use more memory on the client.
-Select this option to generate success and error files when exporting data.
-Select this option to force files to open in UTF-8 encoding, even if they were saved in a different format.
-Select this option to force files to be written in UTF-8 encoding.
-Select this option to support the date formats $dd/MM/yyyy$
+Generate status files for exports Select this option to generate success and error files when exporting data.
+Read all CSVs with UTF-8 encoding Select this option to force files to open in UTF-8 encoding, even if they were saved in a different format.
+Write all CSVs with UTF-8 encoding Select this option to force files to be written in UTF-8 encoding.
+Use European date format Select this option to support the date formats dd/MM/yyyy and dd/MM/yyyy HH:mm:ss.